JARA-FIT: New Approaches in Information TechnologyCopyright: © Forschungszentrum Jülich

 - and to miniaturise them to their physical limits, ultralight addressed magnetic memory as well as alternative chip architectures.

-In addition, the researchers will develop totally new concepts for the utilisation of electrolytic processes, individual molecules, nerve cells or quantum-mechanic interlacing for data processing.
+In addition, the researchers will develop totally new concepts for the utilization of electrolytic processes, individual molecules, nerve cells or quantum-mechanic interlacing for data processing.